This profile settings page can use and create shared settings.

 •Connection Encryption: If your email server requires an encrypted connection, or it supports one and you want your email to be transmitted from the server in encrypted form, then select the appropriate option.
 Some email servers, e.g. GMail, require an encrypted connection.
 If your POP3/IMAP4 server supports a direct encrypted connection then select Direct SSL/TLS connection option.
 The Use STLS command is different from the direct setting in that it connects to the email server using an unencrypted connection and then once connected it requests that the connection be encrypted by sending a special command to the email server.
 Choose this option if your email server does not support a direct encrypted connection.
 If you're using Microsoft Exchange then select either option to use an encrypted connection.

-•Login: If you are using GMail then it is strongly recommended you use a linked cloud account.
-If you cannot, then select the option Use GMail OAUTH2 to authenticate then click the Authorize button.
-If you must login to your email server (and if you are using Microsoft Exchange then you must) then select Must login to email server and enter your login username and password below.
+•Login: If you must login to your email server (and if you are using Microsoft Exchange then you must) then select Must login to email server and enter your login username and password below.
 Note that some servers require a login whereas others may fail if you do attempt to login.
 Check with your email provider or systems administrator.
 Some email services have 2-step verification for added security.
 In this case the password may need to be an application specific password and not your actual password.
 Refer to your email services documentation on how to create an application specific password.
 Due to spam, most email servers now require you to login.
 SyncBackPro can login to email servers that require a username and password in clear-text, NTLM, CRAM-MD5, or MSN.

 oUsername: The username used to login.
 This is only enabled if Login is set to Must login to email server.